 Available as a fully-automated SaaS ($199/month) or solely for inventory management ($50/month), Inventory Source automatically syncs your inventory, updates your website, and integrates ordering and tracking functionality.
 You can buy additional features like Push to eBay and a Turnkey Shopify website.

 Inventory Source can save you the embarrassment of “out of stock” messages on popular products on your site.
 Over 100 drop shipping companies are integrated with Inventory Source, but if your preferred vendor is not on the list, you can add them.
-Inventory Source has more than 20 integrations, including Shopify, WooCommerce, 3D Cart, BigCommerce, Walmart, Amazon, Jet, Magento, X-Cart, and Ordoro.
+Inventory Source has more than 20 integrations, including Shopify, WooCommerce, 3D Cart, BigCommerce, Walmart, Amazon, Jet, Adobe Commerce, X-Cart, and Ordoro.
 Custom integrations are also available.

 Using a network of third-party warehouses and Ingram Micro’s fulfillment centers, Shipwire keeps your inventory securely stored and close to your customers.
 The idea behind this SaaS inventory management, tracking, and shipping business is solid.
 Just one catch: Shipwire is facing numerous customer service complaints due to unclear billing practices and faulty shipping practices.
 Pricing information is available for download on their site, but be aware that a minimum $500/month shipping fee is charged by Shipwire to all customers, regardless of the number and value of orders shipped.